Svinkel/AED-Kakuro/README.md

 The puzzle solution will be placed in a file with .sol extension.

-This project was developed with Ricardo Vieira.
+This project was developed with João Bauto.